stopachka/pg-essays/book/gen/html_cache/126_addictiontransformed.md

 \[5\] Several people have told me they like the iPad because it lets them bring the Internet into situations where a laptop would be too conspicuous.
 In other words, it's a hip flask.
 (This is true of the iPhone too, of course, but this advantage isn't as obvious because it reads as a phone, and everyone's used to those.)

-**Thanks** to Sam Altman, Patrick Collison, Jessica Livingston, and Robert Morris for reading drafts of this.